wonsunahn/CS1632_CoffeeMaker/README.md

 line-by-line Jacoco coverage report for CoffeeMakerQuestImpl to see which lines you are missing and come up with test cases that are able to hit those lines.

+* When you generate or test strings in your code and multiple lines are involved, please make it a habit of using the **newline** variable that is defined in all relevant classes, instead of hard-coding "\n" or "\r\n".
+The newline variable is initialized using the System.lineSeparator() API, which will return the correct newline string for the current system ("\n" for Mac/Linux systems and "\r\n" for Windows systems).
+This is also the newline that is used by all your System.out.println calls.
+If you hard-code either "\n" or "\r\n", there is a danger that it will be different from the system newline and this will result in a mix of different newline strings in the output.
+This obviously complicates testing your software, not to speak of other systems that may need to read an parse your output.

 * You are expected to apply **DRY (Don't Repeat Yourself)** when coding.
 This is an important aspect of writing testable and maintainable code (we will discuss more aspects of this is a future chapter).
 For example, the Player